aautumn-07/aautumn-07/README.md

 ##  About Me

-Hello, I'm Amrit a BIT student  with a passion for building modern software applications and exploring Artificial Intelligence and Machine Learning.
+Hello, I'm Amrit a IT student  with a passion for building modern software applications and exploring Artificial Intelligence and Machine Learning.

-* 🎓 BIT Student
+* 🎓 IT Student
 * 💻 Passionate about Software Development & AI/ML

 * 🎯 Goal: Build practical projects and become a skilled Software Engineer